gradCSwomen-utah/gradCSwomen-utah.github.io/_pages/about.md

 Join us at Grad-CS Women as we work together to break barriers, challenge stereotypes, and pave the way for future generations of women in tech.
 Together, we can make a lasting impact and shape a more diverse and inclusive future in computer science.

 Let’s connect, grow, and succeed – because when women support women, incredible things happen.
-## Mission statement

-Our mission is to foster a sense of belonging and provide female computer science students with valuable resources, networking opportunities, and mentorship.
-We believe in the power of collaboration and aim to build a strong network of women who inspire and uplift each other.
-Grad CS Women is determined to:

-- build a strong community of female-identified computer science graduate students
-- enhance the academic and professional successes of its members
-- promote an inclusive community within the College, and highlight disparities
-- celebrate accomplishments of women in computer science